Skip to content Skip to footer navigation

 aussie broadband logo

 Aussie Broadband has the most satisfied customers according to our survey.
-Its NBN customer satisfaction score of 84% is significantly above the competition and the main reason it's taken out the top spot three years in a row.
+Its NBN customer satisfaction score of 84% is significantly above the competition.
+This metric is what has helped it rise above the rest to take out the top spot four years in a row.

 NBN speed data vs perception